 Ditch your book club catch-up reading until you touch down.
 Reading is basically the exact opposite of looking out on the horizon, and it throws your body off more.
 It's adding more movement since your eyes are going from word to word, which can further confuse your senses.

 Discuss taking an over-the-counter drug for motion sickness with your doctor like Dramamine or Bonine.
 Remember that these pills can make you extremely drowsy, so it's best not to take them for the first time while you are traveling alone.
-Another option that doesn't involve medication is using a digital therapeutic device which is basically like a watch that sends currents to your body to stop the sickness.
-If you go that route, choose one like this model that has a replaceable battery.
+Another option that doesn't involve medication is using a digital therapeutic device which is like a watch that sends currents to your body and is said to stop the sickness.